marytmott/forums_chat_app/readme.md

 - [Avatars.io](http://avatars.io/) api will be used to allow users to upload their own avatar
 - [Socket.io](http://socket.io/) will be used to integrate real-time features

+####Project Stretch Goals
+- users can save main post links to a "favorites"-type list
-- Project Stretch Goal - allow some users to be admins to set a message loaded on each page or feature a particular post(s)
+- allow some users to be admins to set a message loaded on every page or feature a particular post(s)
+  - admins can make new forums
-  - user admins can make other uses admins as well.
+  - user admins can make other uses admins as well

 ###Models
 ####User